IstatCooperation/CSPro2sql/README.md

 ```

 The `README.txt` file in the root folder of the project, provides a step by step guide.

+The files `Household_template.dcf` and `Listing_template.dcf`, in the `dictionary` folder provide examples on cspro2sql metadata (a detailed description in provided in section Metadata).

+The file `territory_template.dcf`, in the `territory` folder provide examples on the territory data (a detailed description in provided in section Territory).

 ![new engine](https://img.shields.io/badge/new-engine-brightgreen) **Engine scan**